janvanroestel/pyroche/README.md

 About the code
 ==============
+I mainly made this code for myself to understand Roche lobes and to be able to convert/calculate the different radii (e.g. volumentric radius to front radius).
 Note that this code is not tested properly so use it at your own risk.
 A few quick comparisons with the results from the fortran code by Leahy and Leahy show identical results in the test cases.
 Problems can occur for high values